 Skye Ward

-Operations Associate
+Operations Manager

-As Operations Associate, Skye manages member relations, assists with the recoupment process, contributes to event planning, and deals with anything/everything operations-related.
+As Operations Manager, Skye manages member relations, assists with the recoupment process, contributes to event planning, and deals with anything/everything operations-related.
 She has worked in multiple facets of the entertainment industry including theater as a stage manager, film as a talent agency intern, and management as Executive Assistant to the Tony-nominated Broadway actress Tovah Feldshuh.
 She received her B.A. in English with a concentration in Creative Writing from Yale University in 2021.